YinHk-myProgram/algorithm/backtracking/README.md

             removeValue(val, n);
  ```

- 2. Finding whether a solution exists or not
+Finding whether a solution exists or not:
  ```
  boolean findSolutions(n, other params) :
     if (found a solution) :